Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Not Return:**

-    - System integration is scheduled the Employee who didn’t arrive on the Date of Return into Lodging is refer to [Waiting For Return](#waiting-for-return) stage.
+    - System integration is scheduled the Employee, who do not arrive on Date of Return into Lodging, Then refer to [Waiting For Return](#waiting-for-return) stage.

+    - **User can move the request to next stage**

+    -

       - *In The action field is following to,*